 Banking and Bringing Money

 When you arrive in Carbondale you will need U.S. dollars to obtain housing, purchase textbooks, and pay tuition/fees.
-Once you have opened a in Carbondale, you can have funds electronically transferred from your home bank within a few days.
+Once you have opened a bank account in Carbondale, you can have funds electronically transferred from your home bank within a few days.

 Considerations When Choosing a Bank